 A customer "needs nurturing" if their last purchase was less than 90 days ago but more than 40 days ago;

-A customer is "about to be lost" if their last purchase was more than 180 days ago.
+A customer is "about to be lost" if their last purchase was over 180 days ago.

 Learn more about lifecycle stages and how to re-engage your customers here.